arfire333/adventofcode2023/README.md

 - When switching between build kits, you will need to delete the build directory for GTest and Raylib.
 - The 2021 stuff is a warmup.
 - Days 1 to 3 and warmus from 2021 get their input different from Days 4 and beyond.
 The original method used redirection to provide the input.
 There are quirks with VSCode that make this less than desirable.
 The build/input method of the data was revised to simplify this from a developer perspective.
 The new method eliminates the need for the `launch.json` file.
 Oddly enough, the Testing tab of VSCode requires one to launch a particular test in debug (not run) mode.
 If you want to debug a particular test, simply select it as the CMake Tools launch target and click the debug icon there.

+## Day Notes
+- Day 5 - Part 2 is less than optimal and took about 4-5 hours to run on an AMD Ryzen 5 5600G.